 Past – The Eight of Cups in the Past position means that a previous aspect of your life hasn’t worked out and you’re currently looking for something new.
 It might have gotten some way through but for whatever reason, you gave up on it.
 It might not have felt right, or you could have thought there were better things.
 This can be many things; a creative project, a relationship, a course of study.
 You have to break negative ties you to your past.

 Future – The Eight of Cups in the future position suggests that a future aspect of your life might not go to plan.
+Consider if you’re on the right path to begin with.
+Are you doing what you want with your life?
 On the upside, however, it may lead you to new things.
 You really have to just go with the flow.
+Think about your life now.
+Bad things are going to happen in future, you can guarantee it, it’s simply a fact of life. prepare if you can, but more often than not, something bad will come out of nowhere.

 The Eight of Cups in regards to life issues

 Romance – The Eight of Cups in romance is a sign that your current relationship status might come to an end.
 Whether you’re single or committed, consider the opposite.
 Like the other points, is this really you?
 Do you really want this type of relationship?
-Change things.
+You might not feel like it’s right.
+Is this relationship good for you, or your partner?
+If you’re having fight after fight, then it might be best for both of you to leave it.
+This might not be a permanent break, notice how in the illustration, the man leaving the cups has not ruined them.
+It could be that he is off on a search for a solution.

 Friends – The Eight of Cups in regards to friendship means that you might need to branch out into some new circle of friends.
 Is it getting tiring, hearing the same stories and quips over and over?
 Don’t stagnate.
 Did you make friends with some people, but they turned out to be different? it won’t hurt to make friends with other people.